knuxify/gelfedi_bot/README.md

 3. Run ``main.py`` from the bot's directory

 ``main.py`` loops forever, so there's no need to wrap it in a separate file.

-## Custom gelbooru instance

-pygelbooru does not appear to support changing the base URL of the gelbooru instance it pulls from (by default it's gelbooru.com).
-You'll have to modify it manually (hint: check where the module's installed (usually somewhere in ~/.local) and find the gelbooru.py file there).